Is Sri Lanka a country you have wondered about visiting?

 The Dambulla Rock Temple was constructed during the reign of King Wattagamani Abhaya (103 BC and 89-77 BC ) after he used the caves to hide during a South Indian invasion

-By constructing drip ledges suitable to withstand rainy weather, he created walled partitions under the rock overhang spanning the entire single large cave.
+By constructing drip ledges suitable for withstanding rainy weather, he created walled partitions under the rock overhang spanning the entire large cave.

-What is unique about the caves is every inch of the caves is covered in paintings.
+What is unique about the caves is that every inch of them is covered in paintings.

 There are three cave temples named: